 Family won’t cause you misery, they want you to be happy.

 Family won’t purposefully cause you pain, they will protect you.

-In today’s episode, we’ll talk about how to become who you are and not who you were when family is involved.
-There are certain characteristics that you’ll need, and I’ll share them with you today.
+In a moment, we’ll talk about how to become who you are and not who you were when family is involved.
+There are certain characteristics that you’ll need in order to stay the new person you’ve become.

 If you’ve got a family that still treats you the same as when you were young and you don’t appreciate it, stick around.
 We have a lot to talk about.

 The family curse: Why you become who you used to be when you’re around family.
 Whether you’ve just learned how to be confident and outgoing, or you’ve been working on your personal growth and development for years, as soon as you’re with family, you can revert to that old self in seconds.

 But why?
 What’s stopping you from being the person you want to be around people you call your family?

 I mean, I can understand some hesitation when you’ve had an abusive family member.
 In those cases, you don’t even want to be near them.
 But what about those who just know you as the person you’ve always been to them, and they don’t realize the changes you’ve gone through?